Putin mocks claims that Trump was spied on

 -

-Putin mocks claims that Trump was spied onBy AFPJanuary 17, 2017Latest : World
+Putin mocks claims that Trump was spied onJanuary 18, 2017Print : World

 MOSCOW: President Vladimir Putin cracked raunchy jokes on Tuesday as he poked fun at claims that Russian secret services filmed US President-elect Donald Trump with prostitutes.